 Now that the Holiday season is coming to a close, the time is nigh for some relaxation, personal reflection, and more amazing adaptations.

-With the beginning of a whole new year, and decade, there is a lot for fantasy lovers to rejoice about.
-Two big franchises are hitting the streaming block.
-The Lord of the Rings: The Two Towers and The Lord of the Rings: The Return of the King are now on Netflix to kick us off on some fantastic adventures, and for all you Twilight fans out there, all four movies will be out on Hulu to start the year as well.
+With the beginning of a whole new year, and decade, fantasy lovers have much reason to rejoice.
+Two films are bringing some fantastical adventures to Netflix: The Lord of the Rings: The Two Towers and The Lord of the Rings: The Return of the King.
+For all you Twilight fans out there, all four movies will be out on Hulu to start the year as well.

 Shine bright like a Vampire | Image via Tenor

-To the delight of horror fans, Bram Stoker’s Dracula is making a comeback with a new Netflix Original Series, to be released early this month, and for younger fans of horror, and the supernatural, The Chilling Adventures of Sabrina is back with its 3rd season.
-To no surprise, Stephen King is receiving attention with his two adaptations Cujo and Pet Sematary on Hulu.
+To the delight of horror fans, Bram Stoker’s Dracula is making a comeback with a new Netflix Original Series, to be released early this month, and for younger fans of horror and the supernatural, The Chilling Adventures of Sabrina is back with its 3rd season.
+To no surprise, Stephen King is receiving attention yet again with two of his haunting adaptations, Cujo and Pet Sematary on Hulu.

-Joy and childlike memories can be found with the release of the classic Willy Wonka & the Chocolate Factory.
-Once more we can relive the wonderful vocals and acting prowess that is Gene Wilder.
+Joy and childlike memories can be found with the streaming release of the classic Willy Wonka & the Chocolate Factory.
+Once more we can relive the wonderful vocals and acting prowess from the great Gene Wilder.
 Smile brightly with this adorable and fun film for the whole family!